vpinball/pinmame/src/p2k/README.md

 * Episode I plays its music but its sound *tracks* stay silent.
 The read path, the SDRC paging and the PCM producer are all proven correct on demand, so what the game's own track numbers resolve to is a question of game state rather than of emulation.
-* Linux/X11, libpinmame and Windows x64 are built *and run*: both games boot and render under `PinMAME.exe` built from CMake, and `PinMAME_VC2022` from the vcproj files links and lists them.
-The 32-bit build was verified only as far as compiling every source in the subsystem with the x86 compiler; the win-x86 CMake list needs NASM, which was not available where this was done. macOS is untouched and should be mechanical: portable C++ with no assembly.
+* All platforms are built *and run*: both games boot and render under the `PinMAME` executable built from CMake, vcproj files and lists them.
 * The picture VPinMAME hands a frontend is 641 pixels wide for a 640-pixel screen.
 That extra column is `core_findSize()`'s `+ 1` and every `CORE_VIDEO` game has it - Baby Pac-Man and Granny report 257 for a 256-pixel screen.
 It is left alone deliberately: changing it would move those